Fan Lei (table tennis)

 Fan Lei (范蕾 (Fàn Lěi), born 28 May 1983) is a Chinese retired para table tennis player.
 She has won four medals in two Paralympic Games (2008 and 2012).

 Fan began playing at age 6, before her disability.
-In 1999, on her way home from a table tennis tournament, she was hit by a car and had a fractured right femoral head and avascular necrosis, which resulted in unequal leg length.
+In 1999, on her way home from a table tennis tournament, she was hit by a motorist and had a fractured right femoral head and avascular necrosis, which resulted in unequal leg length.